Jaeiya/parkour/ideas.md

 ### Normal

-The player can only complete a level by hitting the finish.
-This means that no matter what medal a player has achieved, they will still have the threat of failing into Mud rank.
+The player will only complete a level by hitting the finish.
+The players PB medal will always be their recognized rank, but a player can still run the course and get a Mud rank; that mud rank will only be recognized as their latest attempt, not as a demotion.
+It just allows them to see how close or how far away they were from their pb.

 ### Easy